Last updated:

 Support recovery now

-When storms occur, they will be listed in reverse chronological order in this profile, except for the most damaging storms which will be listed first.
+When storms occur, they will be listed in reverse chronological order in this profile.

 (Photo: Hurricane Ida over the Gulf of Mexico approaching Louisiana.
 (Source: GOES-East NOAA)